hoangduytran/blender-manual/manual/editors/text_editor.rst

 Running Scripts
 ---------------

-The most notable keystroke is :kbd:`Alt-P` which makes the content of the buffer being parsed by the internal Python interpreter built into Blender.
+The most notable keystroke is :kbd:`Alt-P` which executes the current text as a Python script.
-Before going on it is worth noticing that Blender comes with a fully functional Python interpreter built-in, and with a lots of Blender-specific modules, as described in the :doc:`/advanced/scripting/index` section.
+You can access not just the standard Python modules, but also a whole bunch of Blender-specific ones;
+see :doc:`/advanced/scripting/index`.